 You may bring a representative to help you deliver all the points you wish to make.
 You can choose anyone to be your representative – a barrister, solicitor, professional officer from your union or a friend.
 You should contact your representative as soon as possible to discuss your application before the hearing.

 The panel will be made up of registrant (that is, a nurse or a midwife) and lay members.
 A legal assessor will also be in the room to advise the panel on any legal points.
 An NMC officer will also be present to facilitate the hearing.
 Neither the legal assessor nor the NMC officer have any input into the panel’s decision.

 The chair of the panel will ask you to take an oath (or affirmation) that anything you say to the panel will be the truth.

 The chair will ask you to confirm your name and former registration details.
 They will ask you:

 - whether you have been convicted of any criminal offence since being struck off

 - whether you are the subject of any criminal proceedings at the moment, and

-- whether you have claimed to be a registered nurse or midwife since you knew you had been struck-off.
+- whether you have claimed to be a registered nurse, midwife or nursing associate since you knew you had been struck-off.

 The case presenter will read a summary of the facts that lead to your striking-off, then the chair will ask you or your representative if you want to say anything to the panel.
 This is your opportunity to put forward your case for restoration to the register.

 The NMC’s case presenter will ask you questions about your application, before handing over to the panel to ask you more questions.